Juliano (footballer, born 2008)

-Juliano Viana Papille (born 1 March 2008), simply known as Juliano, is a Brazilian footballer who plays as a forward for Red Bull Bragantino.
+Juliano Viana Papille (born 1 March 2008), simply known as Juliano, is a Brazilian footballer who plays as a forward for Flamengo's under-20 team.

 Club career

 Born in Dracena, São Paulo, Juliano began his career as a goalkeeper, but was advised to play as a forward by Tupãzinho.
 He joined Red Bull Bragantino's youth sides in 2021, aged 13.

 On 6 July 2024, Juliano signed his first professional contract with Braga.
 He made his professional – and Série A – debut on 28 July, coming on as a second-half substitute for Lincoln in a 1–0 home loss to Fluminense.

+On 15 August 2025, Juliano moved on loan to Palmeiras for one year.
+Upon returning, he signed for Flamengo as a part of the deal which saw Wallace Yan move in the opposite direction.